History, tourist information, and nearby accommodation

-During the 19th century Goathland enjoyed brief popularity as a spa centre, with the railway bringing visitors keen to enjoy the healthy waters.
-A number of hotels sprang up to serve the visitors, but of these only one large one remains; the Mallyan Spout Hotel, which featured as Aidensfield in the Heartbeat TV series.
+During the 19th century, Goathland enjoyed brief popularity as a spa centre, with the railway bringing visitors keen to enjoy the healthy waters.
+Several hotels sprang up to serve the visitors, but of these only one large one remains; the Mallyan Spout Hotel, an attractive country house hotel built in 1892.

-Behind the hotel a trail leads down a wooden hillside to emerge at Mallyan Spout waterfall, the most popular falls in the North York Moors, set in a lovely wooded gulley.
+Behind the hotel, a trail leads down a wooded hillside to emerge at Mallyan Spout waterfall, the most popular falls in the North York Moors, set in a lovely wooded gulley.

-During the 1960s Goathland was used as the setting for the Heartbeat television series.
+During the 1960s Goathland was used as the setting for the Heartbeat television series where it served as the mythical village of Aidensfield.
 After filming for many years in and around the village and using local buildings as part of the background, the producers built a replica of the village inside a film studio, and the remainder of the series was filmed in that 'false' Goathland.

 St Mary's Church

-The parish church of St Mary's is a late Victorian rebuilding of an earlier 19th century church, which in turn replaced an Elizabethan building, itself a replacement for a 12th century church on a different site!
-The most interesting historic feature is a 12th century stone altar slab, with 5 small consecration crosses carved into the surface.
+The parish church of St Mary is a late Victorian rebuilding of an earlier 19th-century church, which in turn replaced an Elizabethan building, itself a replacement for a 12th-century church on a different site!
+The most interesting historic feature is a 12th-century stone altar slab, with 5 small consecration crosses carved into the surface.